YetOpen/certbot-zimbra/README.md

 ## WARNING

-The command line parameters were changed with v0.7. `-r/--renew-only` was renamed to `-d/--deploy-only`, and `-h` was changed to `-H`.
+The command line parameters were changed with v0.7. `-r/--renew-only` was renamed to `-d/--deploy-only`, and `-d` was changed to `-H`.
 This is a BREAKING change so please update your crontabs and any other places they are used.
 Some new parameters were added, though they won't break backwards-compatibility, they add new features.
 Refer to the usage and/or the changelog for more information.

 ### Limitations